Moses Wetang'ula: Political career

-Shortly after Wetangula's return, Kibaki shuffled his cabinet.
-Wetangula left his post as Foreign Minister and became the Trade Minister.

 He was elected to the Senate of Kenya in 2013, representing Bungoma County, and became Minority Leader in the Senate of Kenya.
 He was later replaced in the position of Minority Leader by the then Senator of Siaya County James Orengo.
-This is because Raila Odinga was unhappy with the fact that his fellow luo was not in that position and therefore instructed that Orengo should replace Wetangula.
+This is because Raila Odinga was unhappy with the fact that his fellow party member ODM was not given that position and therefore instructed that Orengo should replace Wetangula.
 16 ODM senators signed a petition to oust him out as the minority leader.
 Wetangula warned them, "If anyone wants a divorce, it would be messy, it would be noisy, it would be unhelpful, it would not be easy, it would have casualties", he said.
-Raila Odinga became a casualty after losing the presidential contest in 2022 general election, as Wetang'ula made Dr William Ruto the fifth President of Kenya.
+Raila Odinga became a casualty after losing the presidential contest in 2022 general election, as Wetang'ula made William Ruto the fifth President of Kenya.
 In the run-up to the August 2022 Kenyan general election, Wetang'ula and his party Ford Kenya joined forces with other parties to form the Kenya Kwanza Alliance, where he became a co-principal.
 Wetang'ula was re-elected with a landslide win as Bungoma senator in the August 2022 Kenyan general election, but he resigned shortly afterwards to vie for the position of the Speaker of the National Assembly of Kenya, hence becoming the third in line of succession in the Republic of Kenya.
 On 8 September 2022, Wetangula defeated his only competitor, former speaker Marende to become the speaker of the 13th Parliament of Kenya.

 Tokyo embassy scandal

-Wetangula left his ministerial post on 27 October 2010 due to ongoing investigation on his alleged involvement in the Kenyan Tokyo embassy scandal.
-It was alleged that instead of accepting free property from the government of Japan for the embassy, 1.6 billion shillings was withheld from the sale of Kenyan property in Nigeria and used to buy a less suitable property.George Saitoti served as acting foreign minister during Wetangula's absence.
+Wetangula stepped down as Minister for Foreign Affairs on 27 October 2010 due to an investigation on his alleged involvement in the Kenyan Tokyo embassy scandal.
+It was alleged that instead of accepting free property from the government of Japan for the embassy, his ministry opted to spend 1.6 billion shillings($14million then) for a building further away from central Tokyo, against the advice of an estate agency.

+Money was also allegedly lost on embassy deals in Egypt, Nigeria, Pakistan and Belgium, some of which was withheld from the sale of Kenyan property in Nigeria.George Saitoti served as acting foreign minister during Wetangula's absence.

 Wetangula was later absolved of the allegations and any wrongdoing by five separate probes and returned to the ministry in August 2011, though he permanently left the position a few months later to successfully contest for the position of Senator for Bungoma County.